localstack/docs/content/en/developer-guide/parity-testing.md

 Snapshot verification is enabled by default.
 If for some reason you want to skip any snapshot verification, you can set the parameter `--snapshot-skip-all`.

 If you want to skip verification for or a single test case, you can set the pytest marker `skip_snapshot_verify`.
-If you set the marker without parameter, the verification will be skipped entirely for this test case.
+If you set the marker without a parameter, the verification will be skipped entirely for this test case.

 However, you can exclude certain paths from the verification only.
 Simply include a list of json-paths.
 Those paths will then be excluded from the comparison: